 While Google is a potent search engine, it needs you to help it locate your site quickly among the millions and millions of sites.
 Apart from publishing your website, give Google a heads up that you actually exist by submitting your site to the Google search engine.
 You need to give google access to the a sitemap of your site to Google Search Console.
-Here is a complete guide to Google search console if you are new in this field.
-It is like saying hello to Google and giving it a little push to index your site.

 Apart from posting your site on Google for quicker indexing, ensure that you leave a link to your website every step of the way.
 Plant your link elsewhere possible on the web.